To ensure your company’s stock is adequately managed, it's advisable to follow these steps:

-- Set up good signaling.
+- Set up good signage.

 - Correctly organize all item families and sub-families: store all different stock types properly.

-What does inventory counts entail?
+What do inventory counts entail?

 A book inventory must be applied in all logistics businesses.
 Other than the obligatory book inventory, current legislation also makes it mandatory to do a physical inventory at least once a year.
 This operation consists of a manual recount of all the stored products and goods, and is often done under the supervision of the supply chain manager.